impredicative/gitblobts/README.md

 As the code is in an early stage, the implementation should be reviewed before use.

 ## Installation
-Using Python 3.7+, run `pip install gitblobts`.
+Using Python 3.7+, run `pip install gitblobts` (pending).
 Older version of Python will not work.

 ## Usage